Basilica of St. Mary Star of the Sea (Key West, Florida): Education

-The Basilica School of St. Mary Star of the Sea is the parish school.
+The Basilica School of St. Mary Star of the Sea is the present parish school.
 It was established in 1959 on the site of the former St. Joseph's School, for white male children, and St. Francis Xavier's School, for black children.
+All the schools were integrated in the 1960s.

+In 1983 the Sisters of the Holy Names of Jesus and Mary ended their service in Key West after 115 years.

+Trivia

+The church appeared in the 1989 James Bond film Licence to Kill.